 Age-Tech, the term coined for the emerging segment of health technology that focuses on innovation to improve the lives of seniors, is a rapidly developing sector.
 Age-Tech encompasses products and services that are:

 - Purchased on behalf of older people

-- Traded between older and younger people
+- Traded between generations

 To highlight this trend, let’s look at a few examples of innovative companies that are tailoring their technologies for the senior space.